 Speed up processing with keyboard shortcuts.

-- Use arrow keys to advance to the next/previous note in your Inbox.
+- Use arrow keys to advance to the next/previous note in your Assigned to me.

 - Use the space bar (in conjunction with the arrow keys) to quickly multiselect several notes and apply a bulk update.